-Basic Portuguese Words and Phrases for Your Trip to Brazil
+Basic Portuguese Phrases and Words for Your Next Trip to Brazil or Portugal

 Hello: Oi (informal); Olá (formal)